Cyfrin/Updraft/courses/full-stack/3-ts-tsender-ui/16-e2e-synpress/+page.md

-## End-to-End Testing for Web3 Dapps with Playwright and Synpress
+## End-to-End Testing for web3 Dapps with Playwright and Synpress

 End-to-end (E2E) testing is crucial for ensuring the quality and reliability of any web application.
 For decentralized applications (Dapps), this takes on added complexity due to the need to interact with blockchain wallets like MetaMask.
-This lesson demonstrates how to use Playwright, a powerful E2E testing framework, extended with Synpress, a specialized tool designed to handle Web3 wallet interactions, to test a Dapp's UI based on wallet connection status.
+This lesson demonstrates how to use Playwright, a powerful E2E testing framework, extended with Synpress, a specialized tool designed to handle web3 wallet interactions, to test a Dapp's UI based on wallet connection status.

 ## Setting Up Your Environment

-Before diving into the tests, ensure you have Node.js and a package manager (like pnpm, npm, or yarn) installed.
+Before diving into the tests, ensure you have NodeJS and a package manager (like pnpm, npm, or yarn) installed.
 You'll also need Playwright set up in your project.
 If you haven't already, you can typically add it using:

 ```bash
 pnpm add -D @playwright/test